Creating Real Value for Clients in a Digital Business Environment

 As at end of June 2017, the Call Centre team had handled more than 13 000 emails and answered approximately 4000 calls with an average time in queue of just under 3 minutes.
 The team were able to provide a first call response rate of over 90% having escalated under 900 issues to the Pension Fund Tier 2 Client Services team.

 Call centres in today’s service and economic environment must be accessible, handle increasingly complex contacts, meet customer expectations, support initiatives throughout the organization and deliver a healthy return on investments.
-This partnership has worked effectively to date and can be seen as a model for a growing demand and a new service offering for ICC.
+This partnership has worked effectively to date and can be seen as a model for a growing demand and a new service offering for UNICC.